adiwg/mdEditor-doc/getting-started/before-we-begin.md

 mdEditor exploits a feature in modern browsers to manage your data called browser cache.
 Think of the browser cache as a temporary working space for your metadata.
 Although we are calling browser cache _temporary_ it is not cleared unless you specifically request it to be cleared.
 This can be done similar to the process you use to clear your browser history.

-For more permanent storage of metadata records after they have be polished to your satisfaction, mdEditor provides two facilities appropriately named 'Export' and 'Import'.
-Export moves metadata from browser cache to a folder/file of your specification on your hard-drive or SSD.
+For more permanent storage of your metadata records after they have been polished to your satisfaction, mdEditor provides two facilities appropriately named 'Export' and 'Import'.
+Export moves metadata from browser cache to a local storage folder/file of your specification on your hard-drive or SSD.
 Import does the opposite, moves metadata records from your hard-drive or SSD back into browser cache for mdEditor to have access.
-Of course these folder/file locations may be a network server or another networked storage device if you desire.
+Of course these local storage locations may be a network server or another networked storage device if you desire.

 ## What format is my metadata?